Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Optimizing setups for QCD axion models

 with anomaly ratio $E/N$, axion decay constant \fax, model-independent term $\caggzero = \num{1.92(4)}$~\cite{1511.02867}, and fine-structure constant $\alphaEM \approx 1/137$.
 The solid black line in \cref{fig:explanatory} shows the Kim--Shifman--Vainshtein--Zakharov (KSVZ) model~\cite{Kim:1979if,Shifman:1979if} ($E/N = 0$), while the yellow QCD~axion band spans values $\cagg \in [\num{0.0722}, \, \num{17.3}]$.
 These correspond to the central 95\% region from a Monte Carlo simulation of equally-weighted, joint catalogs~\cite{2107.12378,2302.04667} of theoretically preferred~\cite{1610.07593,1705.05370} Dine--Fischler--Srednicki--Zhitnitsky (DFSZ)~\cite{Zhitnitsky:1980tq,Dine:1981rt} and KSVZ axion models (available on Zenodo~\cite{dfsz_catalogue}), where we included the uncertainty of \caggzero via a normal distribution, ${\caggzero \sim \mathcal{N}(\mu,\sigma^2)=\mathcal{N}(1.92,0.04^2)}$.

-From \cref{fig:explanatory}, it is evident that no realistic, ``standard'' LSW experiment with $B \lesssim \SI{10}{\tesla}$ can probe the KSVZ benchmark model.
-Therefore, an alternative approach is needed to optimize across the relevant mass range for QCD~axions, which we discuss now.
+From \cref{fig:explanatory}, it is evident that no realistic, standard LSW experiment with $B \lesssim \SI{10}{\tesla}$ can probe the KSVZ benchmark model.
+The alternating-magnet design, however, can resonantly enhance LSW sensitivity, potentially reaching the QCD~axion model band.
+In what follows, we detail how to achieve the optimal sensitivity for a given value of \ma in terms of the number of magnets $N$, grouping (given by \nset), and gap size $\Delta$.

+For instance, the opaque orange region in \cref{fig:explanatory} represents the optimal sensitivity for $\ma = \SI{40}{\ueV}$, while the transparent orange region is the combined experimental reach of all \hyperlsw experiments that could be constructed for a given \ma in that mass range.
+To obtain the total experimental reach, we have to distinguish three different cases, the ``low'', ``intermediate'', and ``high'' mass region.

+We discuss these cases separately in \cref{sec:opt:m0,sec:opt:m1,sec:opt:m2}, but the main outcome can broadly be summarized as follows: \begin{itemize} \item The form factor in \cref{eq:generalF} is independent of \ma in the ``low-mass'' regime, $y \lesssim \pi/2 N$, and so is the LSW experiment's sensitivity.
+The magnets polarizations are aligned and gaps are minimal. \item Coherent conversion in a single magnet becomes impossible for ``large'' masses, $y \gtrsim \pi/2$.
+The optimal configuration requires fully-alternating magnets and minimal gaps, leading to a sensitivity scaling of $\gagg \sim \ma^2$ (see \cref{sec:opt:m2} for a derivation of the sensitivity scaling and \cref{sec:opt:m2plus} for further optimization in the transition region). \item In the ``intermediate-mass'' regime, $\pi/2 N \lesssim y \lesssim \pi/2$, the optimal setups in some sense interpolate between the previous two cases, with the number of magnets per group approximately following \cref{eq:master}.
+The best sensitivity in this region is approximately constant, and it is typically a factor $\pi/2 \approx 1.6$ lower than at ``low'' masses. \end{itemize}